cpb-/yocto-cooker/README.md

 - `cooker clean <recipe> [<build-configs>...]` that will erase all files produced during the compilation of a recipe (and also the shared-state-cache associated files).

+- `cooker shell <build-config>` provides you a new shell into the build directory with all the environment variables set.
+Some typical uses could be to run `bitbake -c menuconfig virtual/kernel` or `runqemu qemuarm` for instance.
+  Simply `exit` the shell to return back to your previous working directory.

 Each sub-command has additional command line options, e.g. with `init` the download-dir can be set using the `-d` switch.